 + When should I buy this list?

-If you’re considering traditional publishing, you’ll want this list.
-Before you can finish and send your query letter or your proposal, you’ll want to see what your options are and what potential publishers are looking for!
+If you’re considering traditional publishing, or preparing to send your query letter or book proposal within the next year, you’ll want to see what your options are and what potential publishers are looking for!

 + What will I be able to do with this list?